togalle/CG-samenvatting/samenvatting.md

 This equation shows the energy which has to be minimized.
 Basically, the first part is for the distance to the existing voxels, and the second part is for keeping the total surface of the mesh small (you don't want it to randomly get huge).
 This results in a surface defined in an image, congratulations! 🎉

-But how do you go from a mesh to an image?
+But how do you go from an image to a mesh?
 One way is using the marching cubes algorithm, another is using the voxel split-edges.

 If you connect all the split-edges of the voxels, you can already create some vertices and edges.
 This can then be further subdivided using the loops created by the voxel edges.